 Exclusive access to a former Member of Parliament

-Go behind the scenes as you meet a former Member of British Parliament.
+Go behind the scenes of Parliament in London as you meet a former Member of British Parliament.
 This immersive experience will allow you to ask questions directly to the expert as your group discusses the current challenges faced by the UK and European governments about the impact of Brexit and the UK leaving the European Union.